Shanono

-Shanono is a Local Government Area in Kano State, Nigeria.
-It is the headquarters of Shanono local government.
+Shanono is a town and Local Government Area in Kano State, Nigeria.

-The origin of Shanono town, Shanono local government (town) could historically be traced back to renowned brothers Jaulere and Shanu.
-These two brothers are to the land.
-Purposely for grazing and rearing of cattle, they were believed to come from the town of Hadejia in present Jigawa State.
-Having seen that the land is fertile and good for their animals grazing the eldest settle in the place, for at least a year/season before they move forward, but upon observing the climatic conditions of the area which is suitable they decided to remain in the place and that was how some other people come to settle with them.
+The origin of Shanono town could historically be traced back to renowned brothers Jaulere and Shanu.
+These two brothers arrived Shanono purposely for grazing and rearing of cattle, they were believed to come from the town of Hadejia in present Jigawa State.
+Having seen that the land is fertile and good for their animals grazing the eldest settled in the place, for at least a year/season before they moved forward, but upon observing the climatic conditions of the area which is suitable they decided to remain in the place and that was how some other people come to settle with them.